MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/ctime-class.md

  A reference to a [SYSTEMTIME](http://msdn.microsoft.com/library/windows/desktop/ms724950) structure that will hold the converted date/time value of the `CTime` object.

 ### Return Value
- True if successful; otherwise false.
+ TRUE if successful; otherwise FALSE.

 ### Remarks
  `GetAsSystemTime` stores the resulting time in the referenced *timeDest* structure.
 The `SYSTEMTIME` data structure initialized by this function will have its `wMilliseconds` member set to zero.